deepkit-rest/rest/README.md

 };
 ```

-You can get the target entity in entity-specific Actions using `getEntity()`, which internally invokes the current Entity Retriever and throws an `HttpNotFoundError` when entity not found.
+We can get the target entity in entity-specific Actions using `getEntity()`, which internally invokes the current Entity Retriever and throws an `HttpNotFoundError` when entity not found.

-You can call the `getXxx()` methods of CRUD Action Context as many times as you want without worrying the performance, because there is a caching system implemented for CRUD Action Context to cache and reuse results.
+We can call the `getXxx()` methods of CRUD Action Context as many times as we want without worrying the performance, because there is a caching system implemented for CRUD Action Context to cache and reuse results.

 CRUD Action Context will be available once `httpWorkflow.onRoute` event is finished.
-Thus you can also use it in Event Listeners.
+Thus we can also use it in Event Listeners.

 ## Guard

-Guard is a new concept introduced in DeepKit REST.
+Guards are responsible for determining whether a request should be passed to further handlers such as a Resource or an HTTP Controller.
+We can throw an HTTP Error in a Guard to directly respond the request and prevent further handling:

+> Unlike other concepts, Guards are available for both Resources and regular HTTP Controllers.

 ```ts
 interface RestGuard {